The Three Dosha & Our Prakruti or Ayurvedic Constitution

 Pitta Kapha Dosha Characteristics

 Pitta Kapha people share characteristics of both dosha.
 For example, the body type of a pitta person is muscular and athletic while a kapha person is solid and well-developed.
 A pitta kapha person will usually be solid and muscular.
 Kapha’s high immunity and pitta’s high metabolism generally creates good health in a pitta kapha person.
 Pitta and kapha share the qualities of liquid/flowing, this makes a pitta kapha person very adaptable and able to adjust to new situations easily.
 Pitta kapha people often do very well in their careers and are able to sustain higher levels of energy due to kapha’s endurance and pitta’s drive and ambition.
 Pitta and kapha also share the qualities of oiliness/unctuousness.
 This manifests as oily skin and hair in both pitta and kapha people.
-Pitta and kapha also both are pacified by the bitter and astringent tastes, so bitter and/or astringent foods are beneficial for a pitta kapha person.
+Pitta and kapha are both pacified by the bitter and astringent tastes, so bitter and/or astringent foods are beneficial for a pitta kapha person.

 Oftentimes a pitta kapha person will have the positive and negative mental characteristics of each dosha so their manas prakruti or mind constitutional type and manas vikruti or imbalances in the mind will change from pitta to kapha and vis versa.
 When a pitta person is stressed, they often respond with emotions of anger, judgment and agitation while a kapha person will respond with attachment, greed and withdrawing.
 A pitta kapha person will experience both of these sets of emotions; however, kapha likes to maintain stability in their minds, so this can cool many of the fiery emotions of pitta.
 These combined qualities can also lead a pitta kapha person to become overly confident and unable to hear criticism or value the input of others.
 Balance this with vata qualities of dryness like meditation, bhakti yoga, and journaling.